 King Arthur hid behind a boulder with his soldiers.
 The battle was going badly.
-More than half of his army had been slained by the enemy.
+More than half of his army had been slain by the enemy.
 The enemy’s leader was a very powerful warrior.
 None of King Arthur’s men had seen his face but they had seen him in action.
 The warrior was dressed in black armor.
 His helmet covered his entire face and head.
 His sword’s blade was blood red and that was even with the blood removed.
 His horse was blood red and seemed invincible.
-This warrior had slayed so many of King Arthur’s men.
-Even with fewer forces then the Knights of the Round Table, this warrior’s men were quite dangerous.
+This warrior had slain so many of King Arthur’s men.
+Even with fewer forces than the Knights of the Round Table, this warrior’s men were quite dangerous.

 “Where is Merlin now?”
 One of the knights asked.